Overview

 Children and adults

-In addition to the distinctive white mouth lesions, infants may have trouble feeding or be fussy and irritable.
-They can pass the infection to their mothers during breast-feeding.
-The infection may then pass back and forth between the mother's breasts and the baby's mouth.
+In addition to the distinctive white mouth spots, babies may have trouble feeding or be fussy and irritable.
+They can pass the infection to their mothers during breastfeeding.
+Then the infection may pass back and forth between the mother's nipples and the baby's mouth.

-Women whose breasts are infected with candida may experience these signs and symptoms:
+Women whose breasts are infected with candida may have these symptoms:

 When to see a doctor